A guide to personal loans

 Personal loans are nothing new, but consumers are borrowing with them at an explosive rate.
-According to the credit reporting agency TransUnion, the number of new personal loans grew at over 20 percent per quarter during the past year.
+According to LendingTree, 23.2 million Americans have a personal loan, up from 22 million the previous year.
 Much of that growth is a result of technology-focused lenders, who lend to a broad range of borrowers, including those with less-than-perfect credit.

 As borrowers flock to these loans, you may wonder what makes personal loans so appealing and what tradeoffs (if any) exist when you borrow with personal loans.